 • The expire month and year must be hole punched from the placard to indicate the expiration date.

-• All temporary placards are valid until the last day of the month falling ninety days after the date of issuance
+• All short-term placards are valid until the last day of the month falling 90 days after the date of issuance

 (Example: if issued on 1/12/2011 ninety days is 04/11/2011 expire date shall be set to 04/30/2011).

 • The person listed on the DR2219 requesting the placard or plate must have one of the approved forms of identification listed in the “Secure and Verifiable Identification” section of this website, with the exception of someone under the age of 16.